AYAHUASCA IN OREGON

 We are always thrilled to hear of the United States embracing the therapeutic value fo psychedelic plants.
 We hope to someday offer retreats and ceremonies in Oregon and other areas of the states, but until then, we strongly urge anyone looking to participate in ayahuasca ceremonies in the United States to find a qualified and reputable center or facilitator to work with.
 Or, if your journey takes you to Costa Rica, we will be here.

-From offering always private rooms and intimate group sizes to serving potent brew with a skilled and qualified ayahausquero, we have considered every detail.
+From beautiful accommodations, intimate group size, yoga, delicious meals, and serving potent brew with a powerful shaman, we have considered every detail.

 Our center is designed to feel like home.
 It is decorated and furnished like home because that's what it is, our home.
 Jeanae and Matt live on site year round and are constantly making updates to the center to make it more comfortable for every guest.
 We offer all private rooms with complete en suite bathrooms.
 Each new queen bed is fitted with quality sheets and comforter plus 4 lush pillows.
 Each guest is proved with 2 thick and soft bath towels, a wash cloth, shampoo and conditioner.